List of Top 12 Important Uses of Microsoft Excel

 #1 – Get Quick Totals

-Getting the grand total or subtotalSubtotalThe Excel Subtotal function is a built-in function that returns the subtotal of a given data table or data sets.
-This formula requires two inputs, the first of which is the function number and the second of which is the range. is a common task, so excel provides a quick sum of numbers with its Auto Sum option.
+Getting the grand total or subtotalSubtotalThe SUBTOTAL excel function performs different arithmetic operations like average, product, sum, standard deviation, variance etc., on a defined range. is a common task, so excel provides a quick sum of numbers with its Auto Sum option.
 For example, look at the below data in excel.

 We have monthly numbers above, so to get the quick total in cell B7, simply press the Auto Sum shortcutSum ShortcutThe Excel SUM Shortcut is a function that is used to add up multiple values by simultaneously pressing the “Alt” and “=” buttons in the desired cell.
 However, the data must be present in a continuous range for this function to function. key ALT + = sign.